NarayananK05/NarayananK05/README.md

 • 🥇 Won 1st place in **Plastic Waste Recycling Mini Project** at IIT Madras (PALS Workshop)
 • 🧪 Completed a **60-hour Applied ML with Python** certification
 • 🌐 Selected for **Infosys Global Hackathon 2025**
-• 🎤 Core coordinator at **TechFoss 2025** (national tech fest), volunteer at **ADVAY** and **MUDRA**
+• 🎤 Core coordinator at **TechFoss 2025** (national tech fest), **ADVAY** and **MUDRA**

-⚽ Beyond tech, I enjoy football, managerial events, and taking initiative in college fests.
+⚽ Beyond tech, I enjoy sports, managerial events, and taking initiative in college fests.
 I’m trilingual and thrive in leadership and teamwork environments.

 🌱 My long-term goal is to evolve into a **Cloud and DevOps Engineer**, integrating AI and automation into resilient infrastructures.